sajjadhossainshohag/laravel-permission-scanner/readme.md

 The **Laravel Permission Scanner** helps you manage role-based access control (RBAC) in your Laravel application by scanning for the usage of `@can`, `@canany`, and permission middleware in controllers, routes, and Blade views.
 It provides an easy way to analyze and track permission-related directives across your app.

+> Note: Laravel Permission Scanner is currently in beta version.

 ## Features

 - Scans PHP files for `@can`, `@canany`, `middleware`, `Gate`, and permission methods